awsdocs/amazon-dynamodb-developer-guide/doc_source/HowItWorks.API.md

 *Data plane* operations let you perform create, read, update, and delete \(also called *CRUD*\) actions on data in a table\.
 Some of the data plane operations also let you read data from a secondary index\.

-You can use [PartiQL \- A SQL\-Compatible Query Language for Amazon DynamoDB](ql-reference.md), to preform these CRUD operations or you can use DynamoDB’s classic CRUD APIs that separates each operation into a distinct API call\.
+You can use [PartiQL \- A SQL\-Compatible Query Language for Amazon DynamoDB](ql-reference.md), to perform these CRUD operations or you can use DynamoDB’s classic CRUD APIs that separates each operation into a distinct API call\.

 ### PartiQL \- A SQL\-Compatible Query Language<a name="HowItWorks.API.DataPlane.partiql"></a>
 + `ExecuteStatement` – Reads multiple items from a table\.
-You can also write or update a single item item from a table\.
+You can also write or update a single item from a table\.
 When writing or updating a single item, you must specify the primary key attributes\.
 + `BatchExecuteStatement` – Writes, updates or reads multiple items from a table\.
 This is more efficient than `ExecuteStatement` because your application only needs a single network round trip to write or read the items\.

 ### Classic APIs<a name="HowItWorks.API.DataPlane.classic"></a>